hyunjunian/Poor-Charlie-s-Almanack/en.md

 How do you get an answer like that?
 Easy.
 Obviously, there’s a psychological cause: That machine is doing something to trigger some basic psychological response.
 If you know the psychological factors, if you’ve got them on a checklist in your head, you just run down the factors, and, boom!
 You get to one that must explain this occurrence.
 There isn’t any other way to do it effectively.

-> If you know the psychological factors, if you’ve got them on a checklist in your head, you just run down the factors, and, boom!
-You get to one that must explain this occurrence.
->

 These answers are not going to come to people who don’t learn these problem-solving methods.
 If you want to go through life like a one-legged man in an ass-kicking contest, why, be my guest.
 But if you want to succeed like a strong man with two legs, you have to pick up these methods, including doing micro- and macroeconomics while knowing psychology.

 In this vein, I next want to mention a strange Latin American case of a dysfunctional economy that got fixed.
 In this little subdivision of Latin America, a culture had arisen wherein everybody stole everything.
 They embezzled from the company; they stole everything that was loose in the community.
 And of course, the economy came practically to a halt.
 And this thing got fixed.